javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 Symbols don't appear in `for..in` loops.
 As we'll see further, there are other means to get object properties which also ignore symbols, so they remain hidden.

-Technically though, there is still a way to discover all symbols of an object with a build-in method [Object.getOwnPropertySymbols](mdn:js/Object/getOwnPropertySymbols).
+Technically though, there is still a way to discover all symbols of an object with a build-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols).
+Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns all keys of an object.
 So they are not completely hidden and private.
-But most scripts and built-in methods adhere to a common agreement that they are.
-And the one who explicitly calls a method with such a cumbersome name probably knows what he's doing.
+But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
+And the one who explicitly calls the aforementioned methods is not doing that occasionally, but knows exactly what he's doing.